sws2apps/meeting-schedules-parser/CONTRIBUTING.md

 ## Proposing a Change

-If you intend to add new features or suggest major changes to JW EPUB Parser, check first that your idea is not yet in our tracking issues list.
+If you intend to add new features or suggest major changes to Meeting Schedules Parser, check first that your idea is not yet in our tracking issues list.
 If not, we recommend creating a new [discussion first](https://github.com/sws2apps/meeting-schedules-parser/discussions/categories/ideas).
 This lets us reach an agreement on your proposal before you put significant effort into it.
 After it has been approved, please create [new issue](https://github.com/sws2apps/meeting-schedules-parser/issues), and choose the correct template.

 If you’re only fixing a bug, it’s fine to submit a pull request right away but we still recommend to file an issue detailing what you’re fixing.
 This is helpful in case we don’t accept that specific fix but want to keep track of the issue.